18F/acq-templates/qasp/agile_bpa_qasp.md

 The COR/ACOR, along with the 18F Product Lead and the product owner, will inspect all tasks required by the call order to ensure contractor compliance with the call order requirements at the conclusion of each sprint, which shall have a length of two weeks or less.
-Delivery will occur by pull request from the contractor’s repository to the 18F repository.
+Delivery of the code will occur by pull request from the contractor’s repository to the 18F repository.
 If inspection results are satisfactory, the pull request will be merged; otherwise, deficiencies will be noted in the pull